What the 3 digits on the back of your card mean and how they're used to protect your finances.

 If you're using your credit card to make a purchase online or over the phone, you'll usually be asked to provide the name on your card, the account number, expiration date and something called your CCV or CVC number.
 These three or four digits are located on the back of your card and are used to help secure your finances when using your card.
-Use this guide to find out what these numbers means, what they're used for and how they help protect your credit card.
+Use this guide to find out what these numbers mean, what they're used for and how they help protect your credit card.

 What is a CVV or CVC number?